Enrique Chediak

-Enrique Proper Chediak ASC (born June 7, 1967) is an Ecuadorian cinematographer, who works mostly in American features.
+Enrique Chediak ASC (born June 7, 1967) is an Ecuadorian cinematographer, who works mostly in American features.

 He was nominated for the BAFTA Award for Best Cinematography for his work on 127 Hours (2010).

 Early life and education

 Chediak was born in Quito, Ecuador.
 He studied communication science in Santiago de Chile and photography in Madrid before studying film at New York University from 1992 to 1996.

 Career

-His first film as cinematographer was American Southern—released in 1995 and directed by John Joshua Clayton.
-He then shot the independent crime drama Hurricane Streets, which won him Best Cinematography at the 1997 Sundance Film Festival.

-Throughout the late 1990s and 2000s, he worked on other indie films like The Faculty (1998, Robert Rodriguez), Boiler Room (2000, Ben Younger), The Safety of Objects (2001, Rose Troche), Brown Sugar (2002, Rick Famuyiwa), and A Home at the End of the World (2004, Michael Mayer).
-He shot his first film in his native Ecuador, the thriller Crónicas, in 2004.
+Though having worked mostly with American indie films in the end of the 1990s and early 2000s, he shot his first native Ecuadorian film Crónicas in 2004.

-In 2007, he shot the horror film 28 Weeks Later.
-His work impressed executive producer Danny Boyle, who hired him to shoot his film 127 Hours (2010), collaborating with his usual cinematographer Anthony Dod Mantle.
-The two earned multiple accolades, including a British Academy Film Award nomination for Best Cinematography.
+In 2007, he shot the horror film 28 Weeks Later, which impressed executive producer Danny Boyle, prompting him to hire Chediak to shoot 127 Hours, while sharing a credit with Boyle's usual cinematographer Anthony Dod Mantle.
+This allowed Boyle and the cast work long days without wearing out the crew.
+Both cinematographers earned multiple accolades, including a nomination for BAFTA Award for Best Cinematography.